| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 past posts and be very thoughful about future ones.
 It's important that you

 get our strategic input on these types of things.
+24. CONFIDENTIALITY We must have all the facts to

 represent you properly.
 Anything you tell an attorney or an employee